-As your teenager approaches the high school years, changes in his attitude, mind and body are often easy to see.
-He may want to spend more time with peers and less time at home, he may not be as open in sharing his thoughts and emotions, and he is, obviously, growing into the body of a young man.
-As his parent, however, appropriate ways to manage those changes and help your child to thrive may not be so clear.
+As your teenager approaches the high school years, changes in their attitude, mind and body are often easy to see.
+They may want to spend more time with peers and less time at home, they may not be as open in sharing their thoughts and emotions, and they are, obviously, growing into the body of a young adult.
+As their parent, however, appropriate ways to manage those changes and help your child to thrive may not be so clear.

 Since parenting a teen presents its own unique set of challenges, it can be confusing and frustrating to both you and your teenager.
 The good news is this is a common feeling among parents, so here are some tips you can use to guide your child through these years.

 When a teen pulls away, yells or behaves unpredictably or emotionally, it’s easy to feel attacked or hurt.
 Jody Baumstein, LSCW, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life, says, “A teenager’s brain is not fully developed.
 Therefore, we have to understand that they sometimes operate in an emotional, irrational or impulsive way.”
 It’s normal for teens to respond with emotion, to barely respond at all or to make quick decisions.
 If you’re aware that this is typical, and it’s more likely to happen than not, then you may be less likely to take it personally.
 It’s not about you—it’s normal teen behavior.